Mental Health Treatment Works

 Unsure of how or where to start?
 Start here.

 If you or a loved one is experiencing symptoms of mental illness, get treatment or help them get treatment.
-Call SAMHSA’s National Helpline—1-800-662-HELP (4357)—for 24-hour, free and confidential treatment referral.
+Call SAMHSA’s National Helpline at 1-800-662-HELP (4357), or text your zip code to 435748 (HELP4U) for 24-hour, free and confidential treatment referral.

 References and Relevant Resources: